Unidata/LDM/OESS-Client/README.md

 On success, the script writes the circuit ID to its standard output stream as a string.

 Example:
-$ python provision.py Virginia NEXRAD2 \ sdn-sw.ashb.net.internet2.edu et-3/0/0 332 \ sdn-sw.pitt.net.internet2.edu et-8/0/0 332
+$ python provision.py Virginia oess-acount.yaml NEXRAD2 \ sdn-sw.ashb.net.internet2.edu et-3/0/0 332 \ sdn-sw.pitt.net.internet2.edu et-8/0/0 332

 __________________________________________________________________________

-remove.py wrkgrpName circuitId
+remove.py wrkgrpName credential desc remove_circuit
-remove_circuit
 Removes a circuit on the network using the OESS API function ‘remove_circuit’.
 If the circuit has been removed successfully or is scheduled for removal from the network.